NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 NO KILL SWITCH

-An agent is compromised.
-You revoke its token.
+You revoke the agent's token.
 But the 12 sub-agents it spawned still have active credentials.

 | HUMAN USER | AI AGENT | |